 Many drugs with hepatic metabolism are known to cause hepatotoxicity and cholestasis and have been associated with VBDS.
-The growing list of drugs associated with VBDS includes most antimicrobial classes, anticonvulsants, antipsychotics, antidepressants, antihistamines, NSAIDS, and sex steroids (Table ).
+The growing list of drugs associated with VBDS includes most antimicrobial classes, anticonvulsants, antipsychotics, antidepressants, antihistamines, NSAIDS, and sex steroids (Table 1).
 VBDS has also been described as a component of severe drug reactions, such as Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis[9,10].

 The prognosis of drug-induced VBDS appears to be better than with other causes of VBDS with gradual improvement in liver test abnormalities and symptoms described in the majority of reports[11,12].
 However, in a portion of patients, the disease is irreversible, as seen in 5 of the 6 HIV-positive patients described here.